 - The Debtor is no longer held responsible for his unsecured debts, with a few exceptions.
-Unsecured debt (with exceptions) is discharge.
+Unsecured debt (with exceptions) is discharged.
 This generally includes credit cards, personal loans medical debt, repos and foreclosures.

-- It is rare that any real assets are ever unwillingly handed over in a Chapter 7 if the case is properly planned.
+- It is rare that any real assets are ever unwillingly handed over in a Chapter 7 bankruptcy if the case is properly planned.
 Most people do not have any assets to hand over, and they are allowed to keep their exempted property.
 Normally, all the property that the Debtor owns is mortgaged, has liens against it, or is exempt.

 - A debtor is allowed out of contracts.
 This includes everything from a cell phone contract to a lease or rental contract.

 - A debtor’s personal liability for secured debt can be eliminated by surrendering the collateral in the bankruptcy.
-This means if you give up a secure debt in a bankruptcy, you generally will owe any more on that debt.
+This means if you give up a secure debt in bankruptcy, you generally will owe any more on that debt.

-- Because Chapter 7 changes your debt to income ratio, most people with poor credit see an immediate rise in their credit score.
+- Because Chapter 7 changes your debt-to-income ratio, most people with poor credit see an immediate rise in their credit score.